apache/sling-aggregator/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

+It provides an XML file that lists all Sling modules, to allow for tools like `repo` to process multiple repositories at once.

+The list of modules is in a self-explaining format and can also be used in your own scripts if preferred.

 ## Retrieving all Sling modules

 This module allows quick checkout of all Sling modules from Git.
 It requires